heathdbrown/defygo-workstation/README.md

 # defygo-workstation

 defygo-workstation is a basic script to get jumpstarted on another project, defygo.
-It is design to get over the hurdle of setting up a workstation for development.
+It is designed to get over the hurdle of setting up a workstation for development.

 ## Installation